shostakovich/mugim/source/_posts/2012-12-02-how-to-setup-your-mac-automatically-with-chef.markdown

 sudo chown -R $USERNAME /usr/local
 {% endcodeblock %}

-This installs a compiler, homebrew and some dev-tools like GIT on the machine.
+This installs a compiler, Homebrew and some dev-tools like GIT on the machine.

-Last but not least bootsrap.sh installs Chef itself.
+Last but not least bootstrap.sh installs Chef itself.

 ## Installing apps & packages